 Expressing appreciation for what employees achieve, has always been central to employee engagement.
 After all, you’re renting their time and skills to actualize your business goals.
 And when they succeed in meeting and exceeding your expectations, it’s only fair that they get the credit for making it happen.

-That being said, remote workers struggle to make their presence felt, and their contributions known.
-When companies do not prioritize the implementation of a rewards and recognition system, they wind up losing high-performers, who will walk out the door, taking their skills with them.
+That being said, remote workers struggle to make their presence felt, and their contributions are known.
+If companies do not prioritize implementing a rewards and recognition system, then they wind up losing high-performers.
+They will walk out the door, taking their skills with them.

 I always make it a point to let the remote team I’m managing and working with know what they’re getting right.
-We often take breaks from work with team building puzzles, or just a good old-fashioned group call where we go over the numbers and performance.
+We often take breaks from work with team-building puzzles, or just a good old-fashioned group call.
+There, we go over the numbers and performance.

 Seeing the difference these conversations make inspired me to dedicate a post to virtual recognition and employee appreciation, so here goes!